coreymckrill/nearby-wordpress-events/readme.txt

 == Description ==

-This plugin updates the existing News dashboard widget to also include upcoming WordCamps and WordPress meetups in your area.
+The plugin updates the existing WordPress News dashboard widget to also include upcoming meetup events and WordCamps near the current user's location.
 If you have multiple users on your site, each one will be shown the events that are close to their individual location.
-The widget will try to automatically detect your location, but you'll also be able to enter any city you'd like.
+The dashboard widget will try to automatically detect their location, but they'll also be able to enter any city they like.

 ### Why?